 I am an Industrial Designer (bachelor level) from the Jorge Tadeo Lozano University of Bogotá, Colombia (2008) and Social Designer (Master in Design) from Design Academy Eindhoven (June 2013).
 I have recently started (March 2014) a PhD in the Arts with the Catholic University of Leuven, in the wider context of the project TRADERS (Training Art and Design Researchers for Participation in Public Space).

 The essence of my practice lies in collaboration with local partners in the different contexts where my projects take place: be it a blacksmith in Riga (Latvia, 2011), an Artisan Chocolatier in Liége (Belgium, 2012), a community leader in Utrecht (Netherlands, 2012) or immigrant workers in the Nordoostpolder (Netherlands, 2012), I empathically interpret the interests of different constituents, using dialogue as my main tool.

-I am currently working on my master graduation project, It is what it is, a research where I explored the margins of design, at the points where we stop recognizing it as design.
+I have recently completed my master graduation project, It is what it is, a research where I explore the margins of design, at the points where we stop recognizing it as design.
 Positioning myself in between the formal and the informal, I build bridges between professional design practice and spontaneous creative expressions, allowing both of them to learn from each other.
-Having decided to deepen my research into market places, I built a push-cart through scavenged material, with which I am making a series of interventions that trigger public dialogues and challenge the rigid conceptions of value within society… I call it The Other Market.
+Having decided to deepen my research into market places, I built a push-cart through scavenged material, with which I make interventions that trigger public dialogues and challenge the rigid conceptions of value within society… I call it The Other Market.